intentframe/intentframe/README.md

 To try Jarvis after the gateway is running, see [`jarvis_pa/README.md`](jarvis_pa/README.md).

-For the root-demo execution profile (the test sweep described above), see [`docs/root_demo/executor-root-mode.md`](docs/root_demo/executor-root-mode.md). **Don't run this on a daily-driver machine until you've read the safety notes.**
+For the root-demo execution profile (the test sweep described above), see [`docs/root_demo/executor-root-mode.md`](docs/root_demo/executor-root-mode.md).

+> [!WARNING]
+> Don't run the root demo on a daily-driver machine until you've read the safety notes.
+The root profile gives the executor a real root-capable execution path.

 ---

-## Try the Invoice Demo
+## 💳 Try the Invoice Demo

 The invoice demo runs an AI invoice-processing agent through a constrained IntentFrame stack — demonstrating policy enforcement, the Guardian blocking over-limit transactions, and the full audit trail.

+The demo uses its own isolated executor config.

+> [!CAUTION]
-The demo uses its own isolated executor config. **Do not run it while the gateway CLI is active** — they share the same socket paths.
+> Do not run the invoice demo while the gateway CLI is active — they share the same socket paths and will collide.

 **Terminal 1 — start the supervisor with demo config:**